Lakshan-Madushanka/laravel-comments-demo/README.md

 ## Description

-This is the demo project of the [commenter](https://github.com/Lakshan-Madushanka/laravel-comments) package
+This is a demo project for the [commenter](https://github.com/Lakshan-Madushanka/laravel-comments) package
 ## Installation

 Create .env file and copy the .env.example file content.